 And there is a number of popular solution out there to set up your WordPress on Localhost.
 To make your job easy, we are mentioning four of the most popular localhost service providers.

 In this post, we will show you how to install WordPress on localhost using XAMPP.
 This localhost server is famous for its overall support and quick response.
 You can install WordPress using WAMP, LAMP or MAMP, following the same way.

 These are the software that creates localhost on your PC by utilizing web server software Apache, PHP, and MySQL.
 You may know-

 PHP is a programming language and MySQL is a database management software.
 Both of them are required to run a WordPress site.

-Installing each of this software separately is difficult and time-consuming for beginners.
-That’s why you need to depend on solution like XAMPP/WAMP/LAMP/MAMP.
+Installing each of these software separately is difficult and time-consuming for beginners.
+That’s why you need to depend on solutions like XAMPP/WAMP/LAMP/MAMP.

 XAMPP vs WAMP vs MAMP vs LAMP: Which One is Perfect for Your Device

 Among these solutions, XMAPP and WAMP are open-source and provide a free solution.

 XAMPP is better than WAMP because it's compatible with all the available operating systems like Windows, OS-X, and Linux.
 On the other hand, WAMP is limited only to the Windows operating system.